bionode/bionode-watermill/docs/QuickStart.md

     is wrapping everything else!
 It is in fact making sure everything is run in the order you desire. **Commas are like pauses in join**, it makes sure the pipeline waits for the task before to be finished.

-## Ok, but what are the advantages?

-* Lots of **modularity** - tasks can be recycled as many times as you want!
-* **Reusability** - tasks can be reused many times within and between pipelines.
-* **Automated Input/Output handling** - no need to worry about input/output
-location, bionode-watermill does that for you.
-* Ability to **run programs using Unix shell** - As demonstrated by `myTask`.
- So, there is no need to reinvent the wheel, you can use your previous scripts and programs within bionode-watermill framework.
-* **Node.js integration** - not explored here, but you can use javascript alongside with bionode-watermill tasks and pipelines and even inside tasks instead of Unix commands.